I provide visual effects services focused on realism, continuity, and shot integrity.

 Targeted VFX Cleanup

-Remove visual distractions while preserving the natural image.
+Remove visual distractions while preserving the shot.

 Common cleanup examples include: